Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 Subrina has been a great supporter of sports too.
 She understands that sports can play a pivotal

-our well-being and community cohesion.
-She has successfully organised “NTV Community Cricket Cup”
+role in our well-being and community cohesion.
+She has successfully organised “NTV Community

-last 5 years to encourage young people to get more involved with sports for their physical and
+Cricket Cup” for last 5 years to encourage young people to get more involved with sports for their

-well-being.
-In response to the government’s calls to businesses to create opportunities for local
+physical and mental well-being.
+In response to the government’s calls to businesses to create

-people, Subrina has set up a social enterprise keeping community interest in heart.
+opportunities for local people, Subrina has set up a social enterprise keeping community interest in

 unemployed people, helping hundreds to improve their chances of securing apprenticeships, training